Buckeye Brownies

 3 layers of goodness.
 Here are the layers that make up this yummy dessert:

 1. BROWNIE.
 Good news: This is the easy part!
 I just use a box brownie mix for the brownie base!
-If you do want to go the “entirely-from-scratch” route, you could use this brownie recipe (minus the frosting of course), but double it for a 9×13 baking dish.
+If you do want to go the “entirely from scratch” route, you could use this brownie recipe (minus the frosting of course), but double it for a 9×13 baking dish.

 2. PEANUT BUTTER.
-My favorite layer 😉 It’s a nice thick layer of peanut butter mixed with powdered sugar, making it light and creamy.
+My favorite layer.
+It’s a nice thick layer of peanut butter mixed with powdered sugar, making it light and creamy.

 3. CHOCOLATE TOPPING.
 I wouldn’t quite consider this a chocolate ganache, since we use butter rather than cream.
 It’s more like a frosting.

-How to Make Buckeye BrOWNIES
+Easy Buckeye BrOWNIES

-**Note: If you’re using a boxed brownie mix, make sure you also have the ingredients listed on the box (eggs, oil, etc.) before getting started!
+If you’re using a boxed brownie mix, make sure you also have the ingredients listed on the box (eggs, oil, etc.) before getting started!

 Place them in an airtight freezer bag or container for up to 3 months.